Biography

 Susan S. Silbey holds the Leon and Anne Goldberg Chair in Humanities, Anthropology and Sociology, and is Professor of Behavioral and Policy Sciences in the Sloan School of Management where she teaches in the programs in Work and Organizational Studies and Economic Sociology.
 From 2017-2019, she served as Chair of the MIT Faculty.

 Silbey is interested in the governance, regulatory and audit processes in complex organizations.
 Her current research focuses on the creation of management systems for containing risks, including ethical lapses, as well as environment, health and safety hazards.
 In addition, for fifteen years, she has been part of a team following a national panel of engineers from college to the workplace.
-ADD HERE: She has recently begun several projects on the regulation of big tech and AI supply chains.
+She has recently begun several projects on the regulation of big tech and AI supply chains.

 Some award winning articles and books include “Why do biologists and chemists do safety differently?
 The Reproduction of Cultural Variation through Pragmatic Regulation,” (2021); “Accountability Infrastructures: Pragmatic Regulation Inside Organizations,” (2021); “I’m Not A Feminist, But… The Hegemony of a Meritocratic Ideology and The Limits of Critique Among Women in Engineering,” (2018); “Subversive Stories and Hegemonic Tales: Toward A Sociology of Narrative” (1995); “Narrating Social Structure: Stories of Resistance to Legal Authority” (2003); “Governing the Gap: Forging Safe Science Through Relational Regulation,” (2011); The Common Place of Law: Stories From Everyday Life (1998).
 Other books include In Litigation: Do the Haves Still Come Out Ahead (2003); Law and Science (I): Epistemological, Evidentiary and Relational Engagements (2008), and Law and Science (II): Regulation of Property, Practices and Products (2008).